majorendian/cmdserver/README.md

 Simply create a .rb module under `~/.cmdserver/modules/` and override the module `Cmdserver::Cmdprotocol`.
 Fire up your server and you are done!
 It is ready to respond to the commands you have defined.

 From version 1.0.0 the `cmdserver` executable is provided for even faster development startup.
 Please read the __Using 'cmdserver'__ section to learn more.
+Also, `@protocol_hash` has been renamed to `@protocol` and `Cmdserver::CmdProtocol` to `Cmdserver::Cmdprotocol` so make sure to introduce these changes to your own modules or otherwise they will not load properly.

 ## Future plans